 -

 - 13.5 million – 1 in 12 – working adults in the U.S. struggle against hunger.
-And, approximately 14 million children in the U.S. live in food insecure households.
+And approximately 14 million children in the U.S. live in food-insecure households.

-- Nearly two-thirds of SNAP participants are children (40%), elderly (18%) and disabled nonelderly adults (10%).
+- Nearly two-thirds of SNAP participants are children (40%), the elderly (18%) and disabled, non-elderly adults (10%).

 - The average SNAP household has about 1.9 people, with a gross monthly income of $872 which remains well below the strict national income limits.